‘The Young And The Restless’ Spoilers And Rumors: Does Adam Newman Remember His Past?

 Some viewers questioned if “Spider” was really Adam in the first place.
 One wondered, “Maybe he’s a look-alike and going to drain it for what its worth??????”

 Indeed, on Daytime TV, anything is possible.
-One thing seems inevitable.
-Adam’s return to Genoa City means trouble for some in the Newman family and beyond.
+One thing seems inevitable — Adam’s return to Genoa City means trouble for some in the Newman family.
 Both Nick and Victoria (Amelia Heinle) feel threatened by their long lost brother.
-Even at the best of times, these siblings have a tenuous relationship, and right now when Nick stands to lose Christian and Victoria feels her position at Newman Enterprises is at risk, they may not welcome Adam home with open arms.
+Even at the best of times, these siblings have a tenuous relationship.
+Additionally, right now — when Nick stands to lose Christian, and Victoria feels her position at Newman Enterprises is at risk — they may not welcome Adam home with open arms.

-Last year, Victor (Eric Braeden) tried to take Christian away from Nick after disclosing that Adam was Christian’s biological father, but Nick pulled out his inner Victor and used his dad’s own medicine against The Mustache.
+Last year, Victor (Eric Braeden) tried to take Christian away from Nick after disclosing that Adam was Christian’s biological father.
+However, Nick pulled out his inner Victor, and used his dad’s own viciousness against him.
 Nick impersonated J.T.
-(Thad Luckinbill), released sensitive information about Newman Enterprises, and lured its people to Dark Horse inviting the wrath of Victor whenever Victor sees fit to get payback.
+(Thad Luckinbill), released sensitive information about Newman Enterprises, and lured its people to Dark Horse.
+These actions invite the wrath of Victor — whenever Victor sees fit to get payback.
 Adam’s return could be part of Victor’s grand plan to put Nick in his place.

 At this point, anything is possible, and viewers are seasoned enough to realize that all may not be as it seems with Adam.